jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 ---

-## SEC.
-61. Reportorial Requirements
+## Section 61.
+Reportorial Requirements

 The DOE shall take the necessary measures to ensure that the provisions of this Act are properly implemented, and shall submit to the Power Commission a semi-annual report on the implementation of this Act, on or before the last week of April and October of each year.

-## SEC.
-62. Joint Congressional Power Commission
+## Section 62.
+Joint Congressional Power Commission

 Upon the effectivity of this Act, a congressional commission, hereinafter referred to as the “Power Commission”, is hereby constituted.
 The Power Commission shall be composed of 14 members with the chairmen of the Committee on Energy of the Senate and the House of Representatives and six (6) additional members from each House, to be designated by the Senate President and the Speaker of the House of Representatives, respectively.